-Our joint center specializes in joint replacement surgeries.
+The Spine and Joint Institute specializes in joint replacement surgery.
 As such, we have considerable experience in caring for patients after surgery and know how to keep our patients comfortable.

 For more information, read the Pain Control section of this book.